FueledByRage/app_lib/README.md

 samples, guidance on mobile development, and a full API reference.

 # Why?
-My main goal with this project is to improve my skills and study flutter/dart :computer:
+My goals with this project are to improve my skills and study flutter/dart :computer:

 # Plugins: :electric_plug: